Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 ORIGINAL: Julian Glover just covered another story of alleged racial discrimination in a real estate appraisal in Oakland, California.
 After he ran his first story I contacted him via email and Twitter.
 Julian Glover never replied.

-The owner of the home is Cora Robinson.
+The owner of the home is Cora Marie Robinson.
 The home in question which they specifically mention in their public report is 5924 Martin Luther King, Oakland, California.
 The address is also public if you search for Cora Robinson's name.
 The author of the article included this information which is why I'm using it here.
 First, some facts.

 5924 Martin Luther King Jr Way, Oakland, California 94609 is legally a 4 bed, 2 bath, 1.5 story home built 1885, 2,336 sf on 6,000 sf end lot.
 It's listed as last renovation 1940.
 I searched building and safety and see no permits for any upgrades or additions.
 The owners were in default in 2012, 2013.
 It appears one of them runs a hair salon called Your Locs out of one unit which I don't believe is allowed per zoning.
 Please, no one report the business or unpermitted additional bedroom, bathroom.
 Times are tough enough.